-Coleman started his career in Television in 1953 at WCIA in Champaign, Illinois.
-He also worked in Peoria, Nebraska, Milwaukee, Wisconsin and Chicago, Illinois where he was part of a news team that re-invented the format of television news and dominated the ratings for well over a decade.
-After starting The Weather Channel he moved to New York City and then for the past twenty years was weatherman for KUSI in San Diego, California.
+Coleman started his career in television in 1953 at WCIA in Champaign, Illinois.
+He also worked in Peoria, Illinois; Omaha, Nebraska; Milwaukee, Wisconsin; and Chicago, Illinois, where he was part of a news team that re-invented the format of television news and dominated the ratings for well over a decade.
+For most of the past 20 years, Coleman was weatherman for KUSI in San Diego, California.
 After 61 years of being on TV, he decided “enough is enough” and retired in April 2014.

 In retirement, Coleman remains busy.
-He has written a novel and screen play, designed two new APPs for cell phones and smart TV.
-He does frequent national TV and radio appearances, attends the International Climate Change Conferences where he is frequently asked to speak, and writes and posts documents on the topic on the internet.
+He has written a novel and screen play, designed two new apps for cell phones and smart TV.
+He does frequent national TV and radio appearances; and attends climate change conferences, where is he is frequently asked to speak; and writes and posts documents on the topic on the Internet.

+Watch his appearances on Fox News with Megyn Kelly and on CNN’s “Reliable Sources” debunking the AGW scare.
 Coleman was a featured speaker at the Ninth International Conference on Climate Change, which took place in Las Vegas in 2014.
-His presentation on how the global warming frenzy began can be seen here:
+Watch his presentation on how the global warming frenzy began.